Swami-Laxmikant/react-native-nitro-gradients/docs/docs/installation.md

 ### 2. Enable New Architecture

-React Native Nitro Gradient requires the [New Architecture](https://reactnative.dev/architecture/landing-page) to be enabled.
+React Native Nitro Gradients requires the [New Architecture](https://reactnative.dev/architecture/landing-page) to be enabled.
 By default its enabled in React Native 0.78.0+